captbaritone/grats/website/docs/06-faq/03-how-grats-works.md

 # How Grats Works

+_This is a technical deep dive for those who are curious about how Grats works under the hood.
+You do not need to read this document in order to use Grats.
+For a user-centric description of how Grats works see [How it works](../01-getting-started/index.mdx#how-it-works) in our welcome doc._

+---

-For users who want to have a better mental model of how Grats works, or just for the curious, here's a high level overview of how Grats works under the hood.
-For a description of Grat's values and aspirations, see [Design Principles](./04-design-principles.md).
+For users who want to have a better mental model of how Grats works, or just for the curious, here's a high level overview of how Grats is implemented.
+For a description of Grats' values and aspirations, see [Design Principles](./04-design-principles.md).

 ## At build time

+### Extraction

 When statically analyzing your code to infer GraphQL schema, grats first looks for your TypeScript config.
 From there it's able to ask the TypeScript compiler for all all the TypeScript files in your project, as well as the right configuration options to pass to the TypeScript compiler.